johnkespitia/gohoken-interview/readme.md

 - Run `make restart-services` to set up the environments and apps
 - Run `make back-ut` to run the unit test for python
 - Run `make front-ut` to run the unit test for nextjs
-- Run `make front-e2e` to run the e2e test for python
+- Run `make front-e2e` to run the e2e test for nextjs

 # Interview Coding Problem - Repository Setup and Instructions